Moltard/BspZipGUI/README.md

 ## How to setup

-Add new games with the Add... button.
-Delete them with the Delete button.
+Add new games with the 'Add...' button.
+Delete them with the 'Delete' button.

 Setup your games by loading the gameinfo.txt and bspzip.exe.

 <img src="Images/SettingsMenu.jpg" width="60%" />

-Add custom folders with all the content that should be packed in the map.
+Add new custom folders with the 'Add...' button.
+Delete them with the 'Delete' button.

+Load the folder with the custom files that you want to embed in your map.

 <img src="Images/SettingsCustomFolder.jpg" width="60%" />